-After follow-on assignments as a Company Commander and Recruiting Station Executive Officer, Micah was selected to attend law school at Arizona State University through the Marine Corps’ highly-competitive Funded Legal Education Program (FLEP).
-During law school, Micah was active in ASU’s Homeless Legal Assistance Project, and tried his first cases through a criminal practice clinic.
+Micah attended law school at Arizona State University through the Marine Corps’ highly-competitive Funded Legal Education Program (FLEP).
 After earning his JD with pro bono distinction, Micah attended Naval Justice School (NJS) in Newport, RI.
-He graduated NJS with honors and as a trial-advocacy competition finalist.
+He graduated NJS with honors and as a trial-advocacy finalist.

-After earning certification as a Judge Advocate (JAG), Micah reported for duty as Defense Counsel at Marine Corps Air Ground Combat Center Twentynine Palms, CA. In this role, Micah defended Marines and Sailors facing courts-martial, administrative separation, and boards of inquiry.
-In his next assignment, Micah served as the Officer in Charge of the base’s legal assistance section, leading a team of attorneys in delivering personalized legal services to service-members, families, and eligible veterans in the surrounding community.
-In this assignment, the scope of Micah’s practice included family law, estate planning, and consumer legal matters.
+As a Judge Advocate (JAG), Micah served as Defense Counsel and Officer in Charge of an installation’s Legal Assistance team.
 In 2013, pursuant to a new DoD initiative, Micah was selected to establish and lead one of the first Victims’ Legal Counsel Organization (VLCO) offices in the Corps, and to personally represent crime-victims in complex and delicate military justice cases.

 After the Marine Corps, Micah went into private practice in Arizona before moving to Washington to serve as the West Coast Regional Director for Wounded Warrior Project’s Veterans Benefits Service.

-Driven by a desire to focus his efforts locally, towards serving families and small businesses in the community that Micah, his wife Danielle, and their three kids call home, Micah is excited to be a part of the Moglia & Larripa team!
+In private practice, Micah enjoys serving families and small businesses in the North Kitsap community that he, his wife Danielle, and their three kids call home!